Promoting the Heritage of Our German Ancestors

-For the most part, these instructions and despatches records relate to the administrative functions of the consulate.
+For the most part, these instructions relate to the administrative functions of a consulate.
 There can, however, be documentation of people.
-The Department and consulates corresponded with each other about pensioners; people at odds with local German officials; issues of citizenship (including issuing passports); estate matters; and people who lodged a complaint against a consular employee.
-On occasion the Department asked a consulate for additional data about a person or a topic, e.g. death reports the consulate submitted for American citizens, more details on a complaint against consulate, or information about the whereabouts of an American.
-Frequently a consulate would ask the Department for information to help the consulate solve a problem; these records contain the Department’s replies.
+The Department and consulates corresponded with each other about pensioners; people at odds with local foreign government officials; issues of citizenship (including issuing passports); estate matters; and people who lodged a complaint against a consular employee.
+On occasion, the Department asked a consulate for additional data about a person or a topic, e.g., death reports the consulate submitted for American citizens, more details on a complaint against the consulate, or information about the whereabouts of an American.
+Frequently, a consulate would ask the Department for information to help the consulate solve a problem; these records contain the Department’s replies.

 Information in a Search Result